kubernetes/website/content/en/docs/reference/scheduling/config.md

 to get those pods scheduled.

 {{< note >}}
+Pod's scheduling events have `.spec.schedulerName` as the `ReportingController`.
 Events for leader election use the scheduler name of the first profile in the list.

+For more information, please refer to the `reportingController` section under [Event API Reference](https://kubernetes.io/docs/reference/kubernetes-api/cluster-resources/event-v1/).
 {{< /note >}}

 {{< note >}}